eNKay2408/freeCodeCamp-Projects/README.md

 - **Purposes**: It's just a website that shows random cool nicknames from my friends.

 ## 2. Markdown Previewer - Stage 02
-- **Introduction**: I was truly at the power of a powerful library called Marked.
+- **Introduction**: I was truly amazed at the power of a powerful library called Marked.
 It almost handles all project problems
+- **Skills**: Rect, Marked, Font Awesome